-Before joining the MPIWG, Stephanie worked as an Editor at the Rachel Carson Center for Environment and Society in Munich.
-She has also worked as an editor of tourist information at UNESCO heritage sites in China, and supported English-language heritage education projects for the Chinese Society for Education (CSE), and worked in administrative roles for the UK's National Health Service.
+Before joining the MPIWG, Stephanie was an Editor at the Rachel Carson Center for Environment and Society in Munich.
+She has also worked as an English-language editor of tourist information at UNESCO heritage sites in China, supported and evaluated environmental and cultural heritage education projects for the Chinese Society for Education (CSE), and worked in administrative roles for the UK's National Health Service.

 Presentations, Talks, & Teaching Activities